By Anke Zimmermann, BSc, FCAH

 Drug addicts are known for lacking remorse and empathy as the addiction takes over their lives.

 The child's hard look from birth, her lack of smiling, her lack of remorse and the family history of prescription drug addiction led me to consider the remedy Morphinum, also known as Morphine sulphate in 30C.
-I also considered homeopathic Fentanyl and Vicodin as back-up remedies.
+I also considered homeopathic Fentanyl and Vicodin as well as a remedy made from the epidural (Fentanyl plus Bupocaine) as back-up remedies.

 Follow-up two weeks after Morphinum 30C

 "Ashanti is showing more remorse and empathy!
 She is not trying to harm baby sister now.
 She is playing gently with friends.
 She now has a childhood look in her eyes and seems much happier.
 However, her intensity is still there.
-When she hugs it is still tight, shen she loves, it is strong and intense.
+When she hugs it is still tight, when she loves, it is strong and intense."

 Three months later